exasol/ai-lab/doc/user_guide/docker/secure_configuration_storage.md

 Most of the examples in the Exasol AI-Lab (XAI) require a connection to an Exasol database.
 Additionally some show cases will interact with cloud services which require additional configuration items, URL endpoints, credentials, etc.

-To keep all these configuration options accross multiple sessions, XAI offers a _Secure Configuration Storage_ (SCS).
+To keep all these configuration options accross multiple sessions and secure, the Exasol AI-Lab offers a _Secure Configuration Storage_ (SCS).

 The Secure Configuration Storage is based on [coleifer/sqlcipher3](https://github.com/coleifer/sqlcipher3) which uses an encrypted version of an SQLite database.
 The database is stored in an ordinary, yet encrypted, file and allows to store credentials and other configuration strings in a simple key-value style.